-Like many wattles, flowers are bright to deep yellow with each flower very small and produced in globular heads; although in this species the heads can be globular to short cylindrical spikes.
+Flowers are bright to deep yellow with very small staminate flowers produced in globular heads; although in this species the heads can also be shortly cylindrical spikes.
 The heads/spikes are clustered in groups (racemes) of 5 to 8, produced in the leaf axils.
-Flowering is August to October.
+Flowering occurs in August to October.

 Seed pods are straight to slightly curved to 6 cm long, and about 1 cm wide.